Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Death Dog.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Death Dog"]
 ---
 # Death Dog
 *Source: Monster Manual p.
-321, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Light of Xaryxis*
+321. Available in the SRD and the Basic Rules.*

 A death dog is an ugly two-headed hound that roams plains, deserts, and the Underdark.
 Hate burns in a death dog's heart, and a taste for humanoid flesh drives it to attack travelers and explorers.
 Death dog saliva carries a foul disease that causes a victim's flesh to slowly rot off the bone.